AliSoftware/OHHTTPStubs/README.md

 ### Use macros to build your fixtures path

-`OHHTTPStubsResponse.h` includes a useful set of macros to build a path to your fixtures easily, like `OHPathForFileInBundle`, `ohPathForFileInDocumentsDir` and `OHResourceBundle`.
+`OHHTTPStubsResponse.h` includes a useful set of macros to build a path to your fixtures easily, like `OHPathForFileInBundle`, `OHPathForFileInDocumentsDir` and `OHResourceBundle`.
 You are encouraged to use them to build your path more easily.

 > Especially, they use `[NSBundle bundleForClass:self.class]` to reference your app bundle (and not `[NSBundle mainBundle]` as one may think), so that they still work with OCUnit and XCTestKit when unit-testing your app in the Simulator.